Canada Carries On

 The series was initially produced by Stuart Legg, who also directed many of the early films.
 The first film in the series was Legg's Atlantic Patrol, released in April 1940, about the Royal Canadian Navy's role in protecting convoys from Halifax to the United Kingdom from U-boat attack.
 One of the most famous films from this series was his Churchill's Island, released in Canada in June 1941 and winner of the first Academy Award for Best Documentary (Short Subject).

 The narrator for many of the films in the series was Lorne Greene, known for his work on radio broadcasts as a news announcer at CBC.
 His sonorous recitation led to his nickname, "The Voice of Canada", and when reading grim battle statistics, "The Voice of Doom".

 The success of Canada Carries On inspired a second NFB series, The World in Action, which was more tailored to international audiences.

 Canadian distribution

-The series was produced in 35 mm for the theatrical market.
+The series was produced in 16mm for the theatrical market.
 Each film was shown in approximately 800 theatres across Canada over a six-month period.
 They were distributed by Columbia Pictures, and the NFB had an arrangement with Famous Players theatres to ensure that Canadians from coast to coast could see them.
 After the six-month theatrical tour ended, the films were made available on 16 mm to schools, libraries, church basements and factories, extending their life for another year or two.
 They were also made available to film libraries operated by university and provincial authorities.
 A total of 199 films were produced before the series ended in 1959.